Main campus of the Georgia Institute of Technology: Hopkins Hall

 Hopkins Residence Hall is a residence hall located on East Campus in the Georgia Tech Freshman Experience.
 The hall was named for Isaac S. Hopkins.
 It was built in 1961 and last renovated in 1995.
 As of 2019 it has a bed count of 134.

 Howell Hall

 Howell Residence Hall is a residence hall in the Georgia Tech Freshman Experience.
 It is named for Clark Howell, original endower of the WBBF radio station, which later became WGST and WAFS and is now WGKA.
 Howell Hall was designed by architects Bush-Brown & Gailey for $163,000.
 Originally constructed in 1939, it underwent renovation as part of Georgia Tech's effort to renovate residence halls preceding the 1996 Olympics.

-The building is located among Smith, Harrison, Brittain Dining, and N Williams St. (the I-85-North Ave exit) and features the only quad in FE North.

-There are four floors in Howell, with the zero floor dedicated to an exercise room, bicycle closet, and a television lounge.
-Its first and third floors house females, while its second floor houses males.
 The hall was last renovated in 1999 and as of 2019 has a bed count of 123.

 Starting in the fall of 2012, Howell Hall housed only members of the Grand Challenges Program.